 Core will be very useful in my future because as a CSI, I will be asked to write lab reports and also testify in court.
 It is important that I am a good writer and speaker.

-I am currently looking for a civilian CSI job.
-I also plan to take the GRE again so I can apply to graduate school.
+I plan to take the GRE again so I can apply to graduate school.
 I am looking to apply to graduate school at IUPUI of Indianapolis, IN; Arcadia University of Glenside, PA; and Marshall University of Huntington, WV.

 Get a jump start on your career and have your resume ready to go at graduation.